boyac/boyac/README.md

 I graduated from the University of Tokyo, School of Public Policy with a quantitative focused program in applied economics.
 When I'm not in research or trading, I'm probably eating, traveling, or crossing off another item on my bucket list.

+#### Goals in 2021
+- Learn how to drive, and go on a road trip to the east coast of Taiwan
+- Lose 6kgs in weights and back to the gym
+- Completely release during weekends/holidays
+- Spend time to build a social network for common interest
+- Spend more time with families
+- Eat healthy, cook more at home and no spend more than 6 meals a week on Uber Eats
+- Sleep well and drip sufficient amount of water

 Get in touch 👉  boya.chiou[at]gmail.com

 ```diff